 340:75-15-128.
 Adoption Assistance Program

-(b) DHS promotes the availability of adoption assistance for eligible children with special needs by providing information to families who apply for adoption through DHS.
+(b) OKDHS promotes the availability of adoption assistance for eligible children with special needs by providing information to families who apply for adoption assistance through OKDHS.

-(1) DHS provides information to licensed, in-state, child-placing agencies and federally-recognized Indian tribes about the availability of adoption assistance for eligible children with special needs.
+(1) OKDHS provides information to licensed, in-state, child-placing agencies and federally-recognized Indian tribes about the availability of adoption assistance for eligible children with special needs.

-(2) DHS is not responsible for seeking out and informing individuals who are unknown to DHS about the possibility of adoption assistance for children with special needs who are also unknown to DHS.
+(2) OKDHS is not responsible for seeking out and informing individuals who are unknown to OKDHS about the possibility of adoption assistance for children with special needs who are also unknown to OKDHS.

 (c) The federal adoption assistance program provides assistance to eligible children with special needs.
 When the child is not eligible for federally-funded adoption assistance, he or she may be eligible for state-funded assistance, per the Oklahoma Adoption Assistance Act, Section 7510-1.3 of Title 10 of the Oklahoma Statutes.